 National Labour Force Survey estimates are derived using the results of the LFS in the provinces.
 Territorial LFS results are not included in the national estimates, but are published separately.

 5.2 Sample Design

-The LFS has undergone an extensive redesign, culminating in the phasing in of the new design in November 2004.
 The LFS sample is based upon a stratified, multi-stage design employing probability sampling at all stages of the design.
 The design principles are the same for each province.

 5.2.1 Primary Stratification